jurbbo/udp-game-server-and-client-example/README.md

 - use python3.

 - start game server with python3 game_server.py.
-- use client with python3 game.py.
+- start client with python3 game.py.
+- 8 clients can connect.
+Max client number can be changed, if needed.

 On standard localhost is used.
 Other IP addresses can be configured.

-This is a stupid server:
+    Plase note, that this is a stupid server.
 Server returns and does everything that it's been asked.
 Does not even check if client really is a "connected" player.

-    GameClient (gameclient.py) class has functions:
+    GameClient (game_client.py) class has functions:

         Varibles: